-Planning to visit the Louvre Museum during your next trip to Paris?
-Here’s everything you need to know, from when to go, best Louvre skip-the-line tips, which ticket to buy, what’s included, and more.
+Are you planning to visit the Louvre Museum during your next trip to Paris?
+Here’s everything you need to know to skip the line at the Louvre, from the best day to visit the Louvre, the Louvre least crowded times, which ticket to buy, and other Louvre skip-the-line tips.

 Plan your Visit to the Louvre Museum